DaniGarMata/GameDev/README.md

-# Platformer Aplha
+# Super Mareo

 ## Description

-A simple platformer made with XML and TMXL
+A parody platformer made with XML and TMXL

 ## Key Features

  - Movement with the keyboard
- - Platforming
+ - Collectables(coins and health mushrooms)
  - Double jump
+ - superPower ability(just a super Jump, might be changed later)
- - Two playable levels
+ - Two playable levels(both the same at the current state)
- - Save/Load game
- - Debug mode with various features
- - Checkpoints
- - AI enemies
- - Collectables

 ## Controls

- - {ControlsScheme}
  - A -> Move left
  - D -> Move right
  - Space -> Jump / jump twice